HJRubin/HJRubin/markdown_doc.md

 ## That's it!

 Double check that you've saved your script and you can close the window.
 Now whenever you want to draw some polygons, they'll already be loaded and ready for you.
-For more helpful tips on getting started with **Google Earth Engine** check out Dr. Wu's tutorials:
+For more helpful tips on getting started with **Google Earth Engine** check out Dr. Wu's Youtube tutorials:

 <a href="https://www.youtube.com/watch?v=_4o6sbOu5do&ab_channel=QiushengWu" target="_blank">
 <img src="https://i.imgur.com/WGwCox1.jpg"